What to expect from your first therapy session in Santa Rosa

 What happens in the first therapy session?

-The first session is sometimes referred to as an “intake session.”
-This session is an information-gathering session where I ask questions about your current relationships, past relationships, important events within your life, history of your mental health, and most importantly--what brings you into therapy.
+This session is an information-gathering session where I ask questions about your life, relationships, family, work, important events within your life, history of your mental health, and most importantly--what brings you into therapy.

 We will meet either in person in my office or over telehealth (video).
 If we meet in person, I will give you the directions to my office which is centrally located near downtown Santa Rosa and close to Santa Rosa Junior College.
 If we meet over video, I will send you a link to the secure system I use for my video sessions.